 1. TOP’s Parrot Food Pellets – Best Overall

 TOP’s Parrot Food Pellets is our pick for the best overall parrot pellets.
-It’s the only non-corn-based USDA certified bird food made right now, and it’s fortified with vitamins, minerals, and important amino acids your bird needs to grow and remain healthy.
+It’s the only non-corn-based USDA certified bird food made right now, and when combined with parrot-safe seeds, fruits, and vegetables can provide enough daily vitamins, minerals, and important amino acids your bird needs to grow.
 There are no chemical preservatives, with only rosemary to keep things fresh, and they cold-press the pellets to help preserve nutrition and reduce the risk of an allergic reaction.
-There are plenty of certified organic natural ingredients, like alfalfa, sesame seeds, sunflower seed, pumpkin, and quinoa.
+There are plenty of certified organic natural ingredients, like alfalfa, sesame seeds, sunflower seeds, pumpkin, and quinoa.

 2. Higgins InTune Natural Parrot Bird Food – Best Value